GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalSystem](../../stereotypes.md#SAF_PhysicalSystem)

-Represents the Physical SOI in the Physical Domain.
+Represents the Physical SOI on Physical Level.
 ## Physical System Context
 exposed in viewpoint [Physical Context Definition Viewpoint](../viewpoints/Physical-Context-Definition-Viewpoint.md)

 realized by Stereotype [SAF_PhysicalContext](../../stereotypes.md#SAF_PhysicalContext)

-Defines a context for a System of Interest on Physical Level.
+Specifies the fact that a context for a System of Interest is defined on Physical Level.
 ## Physical User
 exposed in viewpoint [Physical Context Definition Viewpoint](../viewpoints/Physical-Context-Definition-Viewpoint.md)